VasasA/simple_ldap/README.txt

-The Simple LDAP project is a set of modules to provide Drupal integration with an LDAPv3 server.
+The Simple LDAP project is a set of modules to provide Backdrop integration with an LDAPv3 server.
 It is an alternative to the Lightweight Directory Access Protocol (LDAP) module, with a much narrower set of features.
 The goal of the project is to provide very basic LDAP functionality which should cover most